bahasa-kita/api-version2-docs/docs/Speaker-Recognition-API.md

 # **Speaker Recognition APIs**
-The `Speaker Recognition APIs documentation` serve as a comprehensive guide for interacting with Bahasakita Cognitive AI services in detection speaker.
+The `Speaker Recognition APIs documentation` serve as a comprehensive guide for interacting with Bahasakita Cognitive AI services in  speaker recognition.
 Among these capabilities are speaker identification, speaker registration (enrollment), and speaker deletion.

 #### **Table of Contents**
   - [General API Information](#general-api-information)